ArticySoftware/Articy3ImporterForUnreal/README.md

 ## Clone/Copy the plugin into the unreal project

+*Unreal Engine 4.18 and below use [the UE-4.18 tagged version](https://github.com/ArticySoftware/ArticyImporterForUnreal/releases) of the plugin*

 Get a copy of the plugin and copy it into your projects **Plugins** folder.
 It is possible that you don't have one if it is a new project, so you can just create it.
 Copy the plugin folder **ArticyImporter** into this **Plugins** folder.
 Your project structure should now look something like this.